schaadbridge/google-photos-backup/README.md

 # google-photos-backup
-Procedure and script to free up storage and backup google photos
+Procedure and script to free up storage and backup Google Photos :camera: :video_camera: :smile_cat:

 # Background
-I keep running out of storage on my Google account and its all the fault of google photos!
+I keep running out of storage on my Google account and its all the fault of google photos! :worried:

 ![](image.png)

 I refuse to spend money on extended storage for every tumblr screenshot I've ever taken.
 I also don't want to lose the ability to send/receive emails.
 I also have a Windows computer that doesn't load HEIC photos.
 I'm sick of it.

-Documenting this process for my own reference and as I carry out across different Google accounts.
+Documenting for my own reference and as I carry out across different Google accounts.
 Hopefully this saves me or someone else some time.

 # Overview
-0. Delete all the photos you don't want before all the processing.
+0. Delete any photos you don't want before all the processing.
-1. Export Google Photos data using Google Takeout.
+1. Request Google Photos export through Google Takeout.
-2. Download photos to desired location.
+2. Download photos to desired location. <em>Optional: Select any videos or live photo MP4s worth saving and store in a separate directory.</em>
-3. Convert HEIC photos to JPG.
+3. Convert HEIC photos to JPG, remove metadata and live photos if desired.
-4. Remove JSON objects.
-5. Scan for live photos worth saving!
-6. Remove MOV files.

 # How to run
+You need to have ImageMagick installed: https://www.imagemagick.org/

-Set `rootdir` to the root directory for Google Photos.
+Set `rootdir` to a root directory **<em>designated solely for newly exported Google Photos</em>**.
 This script will run recursively, converting the contents of all subdirectories.
-Run `python heictojpg.py`, if path-related errors occur midway, just keep rerunning the script until all HEIC files are converted and the program completes on its own.
+Run `python heictojpg.py`.

+Global variables (False by default):
+* `removeHEIC`: Rather than renaming to retreivable 'heic.old' extension files, set **True** to remove the original HEIC upon JPG conversion.
+* `removeJson`: Google Takeout includes a metadata file for each file, set **True** to remove these!
+* `removeMP4`: Live Photos are saves as a still HEIC and a 2-3 second MP4.
+Sometimes these only hold the audio, sometimes the visual is preserved.
+Set **True** to remove these!
+  * **Warning**: This will delete any and all other audio files and potentially videos too!
+Do not set true if any other audio files or videos worth saving may be present.